Dembélé, injured, only lasted half an hour with France

 You couldn’t really appreciate when the damage was done.
 Dembélé had been a substitute but with the adverse 1-0 after Fiola’s goal in the first half, Deschamps chose to enter the pitch in the 57th minute.
-It was the first change of the coach and from his departure the Barça footballer gave the attack ‘bleu’ electricity, somewhat stuck so far.
+It was the first change of the coach and since his departure the Barça footballer gave electricity to the ‘bleu’ attack, somewhat stuck so far.

 Practically in the first one he had he already sent a ball to the post and his imbalance on the right contributed a lot to France, which ended up achieving the tie thanks to Griezmann.
 The marker would not move anymore, but Dembélé could not help in the last bars.